RascalTwo/express-handler-tracker/README.md

 Additionally you can modify the paths - root, views, and views extension - allowing you to prefix all URLs with a non-local resource, such as a GitHub repository.

 Finally you can also generate SVG/PNG images of the current layout.

+###### SVG Generation

+The generated SVGs additionally have all the nodes linked - based on the entered root.

+This can allow for staticly clickable versions of this to be hosted, and linked to from a GitHub repository README.md for example.

 #### Events